 Balance Billing - When a provider (such as a doctor or hospital) bills a patient more than the plan's allowed cost-sharing amount.
-As a member of UnitedHealthcare[®] Group Medicare Advantage (HMO), you only have to pay our plan's allowed cost-sharing amounts when you get services covered by our plan.
+As a member of UnitedHealthcare Group Medicare Advantage HMO offered by the ASRS, you only have to pay our plan's allowed cost-sharing amounts when you get services covered by our plan.
 We do not allow providers to "balance bill" or otherwise charge you more than the amount of cost-sharing your plan says you must pay.